Dev-hwang/flutter_foreground_task/README.md

 #### :hatched_chick: Start manually

-1. Initialize the `FlutterForegroundTask`. `FlutterForegroundTask.init()` provides notification and task options, detailed options are as follows:
+1. Initialize the `FlutterForegroundTask`.
+You can use the `FlutterForegroundTask.init()` function to set notifications and task options.
 * `androidNotificationOptions`: Notification options for Android platform.
 * `iosNotificationOptions`: Notification options for iOS platform.
 * `foregroundTaskOptions`: Options for setting the foreground task behavior in detail.